-My elementary school, Sir Charles Tupper, produced a cookbook and this recipe for Chocolate Amaretto Cheesecake was in it.
-We still serve it for Christmas every year.
+My Halifax elementary school, Sir Charles Tupper, produced a cookbook and this recipe for Chocolate Amaretto Cheesecake was in it.
+We still serve it for holidays every year.
 I remember my mom entertaining, and eating this for breakfast the next day!
 I don’t think there’s anything more decadent than cheesecake for breakfast.
 The richness is delicious and satisfying.
 It’s amazing when you stop to think about how many memories we have that are tied to food!
 What food holds special memories for you?

-There’s always something new you can do with cheesecake that will make an impression on your guests.
+There’s always something new you can do that will make an impression on your guests.
 For example, instead of a round cheesecake with slices, you can use a rectangular pan and make cheesecake squares.
 You can change up the crust and use Oreo cookie crumbs if that’s what your family enjoys or you could even go crustless – think outside the crust!
 A ganache topping can be used to add different flavours to the dish (and is also a fancy way to hide cracks, while looking and tasting intentionally elegant!)
 It’s easy to make ahead and you can play with the size and even make many individual sized cheesecakes.